RockstarLang/rockstar/README.md

 ```
 Midnight takes your heart and your soul
-While your heart is higher than your soul
+While your heart is higher than your soul or your heart is your soul
 Take your soul from your heart
 Give back your heart